Stability and Decay properties of Solitary wave solutions for the generalized BO-ZK equation: Introduction

 .3cm

-{\bf Notation and Preliminaries.} Throughout this paper we shall refer to equation \eqref{2bozk-main} as BO-ZK equation.
-The exponent $p$ in \eqref{2bozk-main} will be a rational number of the form $p = k/m$, where $m$ is odd and $m$ and $k$ are relatively prime.
-Function $\what{f}$ denotes the Fourier transform of $f=f(x,y)$, defined as
+{\bf Notation and Preliminaries.} As already mentioned, the exponent $p$ in \eqref{2bozk-main} is taken to be a rational number of the form $p = k/m$, where $m$ and $k$ are relatively prime and $m$ is odd.
+This allows the nonlinearity to be given a definition that is real-valued.
+The notation $\what{f}=\what{f}(\xi,\eta)$ means the Fourier transform,